modernappsninja-archive/TkgiPocTestPlan_TI5008/Storage/deploy CSI Storage Plugin/readme.md

-# deploy CSI Storage Plugin on TKGI-based K8s Cluster
+# deploy CSI Storage Plugin

 ## Introduction
 This page contains information to deploy CSI storage plugin on a K8s cluster deployed by TKGI.